Unit 10 · Culminating Projects

 How to Use These Projects

-Standards: 6.G.2 (volume of rectangular prisms with whole-number and fractional edge lengths) and 6.G.4 (surface area using nets, including rectangular prisms).
+Standards: 6.GR.2 (volume of rectangular prisms with whole-number and fractional edge lengths) and 6.GR.4 (surface area using nets, including rectangular prisms).
+Version C (World Architect Expedition) also extends into 6.GR.1 (area of parallelograms, triangles, and trapezoids) and square-pyramid lateral area, so grade it against that broader scope.

-Both versions are parallel.
+Versions A and B are parallel.
 They assess the same skills through different real-world contexts, so you can assign Version A and Version B to different students and grade on the same rubric (built into each project).
 Great for choice boards, make-up work, or A/B class sections.
 Version B adds the important distinction between a closed-box surface area and an open-top tank (5 faces vs. 6 faces), making it slightly more challenging.
+Version C is an extension option that travels to real landmarks and layers in 6.GR.1 area work.

-Answer key: Open the teacher answer key for both versions.
+Answer key: Open the teacher answer key for all three versions.